rfdonnelly/vsp-router/README.md

 * macOS: Yes, tested on macOS Ventura 13.1
 * Windows: Yes*, tested on Windows 10

-*The Windows version does support creation of virtual serial ports.
+*The Windows version does not support creation of virtual serial ports.
 A third-party tool like [com0com](https://com0com.sourceforge.net) can be used instead.

 ## Use Cases